TimelessP/wartime/wartime-rules.md

 ### Moving a piece

+- The player declares which piece is moving.
+- 1x d6 is rolled for a distance.
+- The measuring stick is used from the centre of the piece to measure (at any angle the player chooses) where the piece will be moved to.
+- The piece is moved to the new location, at its centre.
+- Repeat if the piece has the ability to move 2x d6 in the same turn.

+Special case: 2x d6 is the distance of two d6 rolls in the case of the fighter jet's movement capability.

 ### Attacking with a piece

+- The player declares which piece is attacking.
+- 1x d6 is rolled for a distance.
+- The measuring stick is used from any point on the piece to measure (at any angle the player chooses) where the piece will be attacking.
+- If the measuring stick at the rolled distance touches any part of the target piece, or is within that range, the attack is successful.
+- Repeat if the piece has the ability to attack 1x d6 twice in the same turn.

+Special case: 2x d6 is the distance of two d6 rolls in the case of the missile battery's attack capability.

 ### Capturing with a piece

+- The player declares which disembarked infantry piece is capturing which unfortified building.
+- 1x d6 is rolled for a distance.
+- The measuring stick is used from any point on the infantry piece to measure (at any angle the player chooses) where the infantry piece will be capturing.
+- If the measuring stick at the rolled distance touches any part of the target building, or is within that range, the capture is successful.

 ### Embarking or disembarking a piece

+Embarking or disembarking is a function of a boat or a truck.
+One or two infantry can be embarked or disembarked in the same single action.

+- The player declares which boat or truck is embarking or disembarking.
+- 1x d6 is rolled for a distance.
+- When embarking, any one or two infantry pieces within the range of the rolled distance can be embarked.
+- When disembarking, any one or two infantry pieces can be disembarked from the boat or truck, at any point within the range of the rolled distance.

 ### Building or selling a piece, and price list